Released On 22nd Apr 2021

-Many years later those survivors rightly want access to their Care Records.
-Obtaining those records can be a difficult and stressful exercise.
-At Robsonshaw we frequently are asked to obtain care records on behalf of survivor clients who want information about, for example: -
+Many years later those survivors rightly want access to their care records.
+Sometimes they simply want to learn more about what happened when they were too young to understand, but often, their care records can help to support a claim for compensation against their abuser.
+Obtaining those records can be a difficult and stressful exercise, though.
+At Robsonshaw we are frequently asked to obtain care records on behalf of survivor clients who want more information.
+For example:

 You have the right to care records that are about you personally, although in some cases, this can be refused if they would be likely to cause serious harm to you or someone else.
 You may also not be able to see information which would reveal the identity of an individual who has provided information about you in confidence to the authority.

-Preliminary findings from IICSA have heard from survivors that have recommended less red tape and easier access to information from all agencies for victims and survivors, including access to their personal records relating to their time at the institution(s) they were in.
+It was clear from tthe IICSA's findings that survivors want less red tape and easier access to information from all agencies for victims and survivors, including access to their personal records relating to their time at the institution(s) they were in.

-If you want to know more about how to access your care records please call Robsonshaw for a free, confidential and no obligation chat and ask for Samantha Robson or Robert Shaw on 01392 345332 or email email@example.com or firstname.lastname@example.org
+If you want to know more about accessing your care records, please call Robsonshaw for a free, confidential and no obligation chat.
+Ask for Samantha Robson or Robert Shaw on 01392 345332 or email email@example.com or firstname.lastname@example.org.